mczoloft/major-studio-01/assignments/04UserCases/README.md

 #### Special thanks
 To [Fernanda Didini](http://fdidini.com/), for helping with research and design questions, and for being so patient.

 To Gabriel, for the code and techincal support!

-To [Daniel Sauter](http://danielsauter.com/gallery.php), for guiding us through the Major Studio class where this was developed/
+To [Daniel Sauter](http://danielsauter.com/gallery.php), for guiding us through the Major Studio class where this was developed.

 To [Will Su](https://www.behance.net/suj1977a0f), for helping everyone and bringing many good examples.

 All of my coleague at this course, for their words of support.
 Their amazing work can be seen [here](https://visualizedata.github.io/undp-inequality-trends/index.html)